a8t3r/finagle-resteasy/README.md

 slapping some annotations on your code.

 This project bridges the two, allowing you to write REST services as Java-annotated classes, and serve them through Finagle.

+# Tell me more!

 Here's an example of a service interface:

 ```
 import javax.ws.rs.GET;